lowrycode/swaplett-project/README.md

 When doing logical comparisons, strict equality (`===` or `!==`) was used in preference to loose equality (`==` and `!=`) since loose equality allows implicit type coercion and is harder to debug.

 When type conversion is required, a better approach is to handle the type conversion manually to ensure clarity and avoid unexpected behaviour.
-This was required in the following cases:
+This was needed in the following cases:
-- converting data from form inputs (from text to numbers)
+- when converting data from form inputs (from text to numbers)
 ```js
 const wordLength = parseInt(document.getElementById("grid-select").value);
 ```
-- converting data from element attributes (e.g. when getting the row number of a grid cell)
+- when converting data from element attributes (e.g. when getting the row number of a grid cell)
 ```js
 let r1 = parseInt(draggedElement.getAttribute("data-row"));
 ```